Scalingo/documentation/_posts/databases/influxdb/2000-01-01-dump-restore.md

 dashboard.
 It is a **.tar.gz** containing a dump of your database which has been done following the instructions from the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.2/administration/backup_and_restore/).
 Before starting the restore process, you need to stop the InfluxDB daemon.
-Then just type the following commands:
+Then type the following commands:

 ```bash